grafana/xk6-kerberos/README.md

 Using the xk6-kerberos extension involves building a k6 binary incorporating it.
 A detailed guide on how to do this using a Docker or Go environment is available in the [extension's documentation](https://k6.io/docs/extensions/guides/build-a-k6-binary-using-go).

+In the current state, as it is a private repository, build directly from the source code using Go could be helpful.
+We list below the suggested steps:

+### Prepare the local environment

+1. Make sure `git` and `go` are available commands.
+2. Install [xk6](https://github.com/grafana/xk6#local-installation) as suggested in the [local installation](https://github.com/grafana/xk6#local-installation) documentation's section.
+3. Clone the xk6-kerberos repository and move inside the project's folder

+### Build the binary

 1. Build a k6 binary incorporating the xk6-kerberos extension
 ```bash
 xk6 build --with github.com/grafana/xk6-kerberos=.